Growth Trends for Related Jobs

 A landscape architect designs landscaping for public, recreational, commercial and residential properties.
 To become a landscape architect, you normally need to complete an accredited degree program, complete a registration exam and obtain a state license.
 Before taking this career path, though, you should understand the advantages and disadvantages of the job and work environment.

 Pay can vary depending on whether you work for a landscaping firm or in self-employment.
-The median 2016 annual pay for all landscape architects was $63,480, according to the Bureau of Labor Statistics.
+The median 2020 annual pay for all landscape architects was $70,630, according to the Bureau of Labor Statistics.
 This is well above the average household income, so that's one advantage of this profession.
-The BLS projected job growth of 5 percent from 2016 to 2024.
-That's the same as overall job growth in the same period, meaning there will be about 1,200 new positions opening – another advantage.
+The BLS projects job growth to slightly decline from 2020 to 2030.
+The projection is based on improving technologies increasing the productivity of landscape architects.

 Landscape architects can either specialize in certain types of projects or work in all areas of design.
 This type of work flexibility is an advantage if you like variety in a job.
 On one project, you may work with city engineers and land surveyors to determine the best location for roads, trees or other infrastructure components.
 At the next, you may work with parks and recreation departments to design projects for national or local parks.
 Renovations of commercial properties and historical landmarks are other types of projects landscape architects get involved with.